Skip to content

 I recommend cutting these out with scissors instead of a rotary cutter.

-Now to make the Dresden sections, fold each one in half lengthwise right sides together, and stitch the top edge.
+Now to make the Dresden sections, fold each one in half lengthwise (right sides together) and stitch the top edge.
 These are super tiny so you have to be careful they don't shift!

 Now, using Alex Anderson's 4-in-1 Essential Wooden Sewing Tool, turn the points right side out and press.
 Once you have made all the sections, they will get stitched together along each side to form a circle.

-Now that you know how to make the components, you can take your time this week, piecing all the half square triangles and making the tiny Dresden.
-Next week we will make the yoyo and do the assembly to get it ready to frame.
+Next week, we will make the yoyo and do the assembly to get it ready to frame.
 It will be fun to see it all come together in the end.
 We're in the home stretch!

 Goodbye for now,